Hummers are here!

 A couple of months ago a duck cruised by that I could not identify using my field guide or a number of websites.
 A couple of days ago another swam by, and I tried again.
 I believe it is a duck, but I also searched for geese and again could not find out what it is.
 Larger than a mallard, had an iridescent green head, very white throat and brown body that was a bit mottled, not solid brown.
 I believe the beak was yellow, but am not certain of that. -- Craig, Pittsfield

 A: It could be a domesticated mallard.
 I can think of no other waterfowl that matches your description.
 The adult male common merganser has a metallic green head and white front during breeding plumage (November through July) and is often a river duck, but presents itself with considerable white (flanks, breast) with a black back, and not a brown body.
-The adult male northern shoveler matches your description somewhat better, but I do not think of them as "river ducks."
-Keep in mind mallards do interbreed and there are a number of domestic ducks that you will not find in field guides.
+The adult male northern shoveler matches your description somewhat better, but I do not think of them as "river ducks.

 Q: I have recently noticed two woodpeckers visiting our suet feeder that we hang from a second floor window.
 To me they look alike except for size.
 The larger has a splash of red behind the head, the smaller one doesn't.
 Am I correct in thinking this is a parent and its young?
 It seems very early.
 I first noticed the small one in mid April. -- Jerome, Pittsfield